This is a redrafted version of a story that originally appeared in ‘Children, Churches and Daddies Magazine’ v.277.

 ‘Don’t know, ‘spect I’ll miss extraction hour.
 Probably be here the rest of the day trying to find out.’

 ‘We can’t stay,’ said Morgue.
 ‘I ain’t so sure there’s nothing out here to bother you, but…’

-Horse watched as he raced to his cab pumping his fist for the others to mount up.
+Horse watched as the man raced back to his cab pumping his fist for the others to mount up.
 For a crew boss he was better than most.
 It was just the smile was a little off putting.

-‘Be careful with that attitude Morgue,’ Horse shouted after the retreating figure, ‘they’ll scrub that grin from you next cycle if they catch you wearing it.’
+‘Be careful with that attitude Morgue,’ Horse shouted after the retreating figure, ‘they’ll wipe that grin off you next cycle if they catch you wearing it.’

 ‘Too late compadres, I’m sorry,’ said Horse.

-He was kind of pleased the cargo had already had their ears shot to pieces by snap shells so they couldn’t hear.
+He was kind of pleased the cargo had already had their ears blown by snap shells so they couldn’t hear.